jubinjacob03/wings_airlines/README.md

 # wings_airlines
-Team project for airlines booking website using vanilla html , css and js Swetha is physcho
+Team project for airlines booking website using  html , css and js SHARAN IS A HANDSOME BOY AND PRANEET IS A BONDA BOY